kayomo/ansible_playbooks/linux_updates/README.md

 # Update scripts for Linux

-Updates all installed packages to latest version (Debian & Ubuntu).
+Updates all installed packages on all machines in hosts file to latest version (Debian & Ubuntu).